 basic system call wrappers, along with the fundamental thread synchronization services.
 No bells and whistles, only the basics.
 The intent is to provide simple mechanisms, complex semantics and policies can and should be implemented in high level APIs based on this library running in userland.

-monitor.
+Monitor.
 This element has the same purpose than the main kernel’s futex, which is about providing an integrated - although much simpler - set of fundamental thread synchronization features.
-It is used by the EVL library to implement mutexes, condition variables, event flag groups and semaphores in user-space.
+Monitors are used internally by the EVL library to implement mutexes, condition variables, event flag groups and semaphores in user-space.

 Cross-buffer.
 A cross-buffer (aka xbuf) is a bi-directional communication channel for exchanging data between out-of-band and in-band thread contexts, without impacting the real-time performance on the out-of-band side.
 Any kind of thread (EVL or regular) can wait/poll for input from the other side.
 Cross-buffers serve the same purpose than Xenomai’s message pipes implemented by the XDDP socket protocol.